-Employees who meet the Canada Labour Code requirements for statutory holidays, shall receive Holiday Pay as per the Canada Labour Code.
+Employees shall receive Holiday Pay as per the Canada Labour Code.
 Employees are now entitled to holiday pay for a general holiday that occurs in the first 30 days of employment.

-Full time employees, who qualify as per Canada Labour Code, will receive his/her regular rate of pay for the holiday.
+Full time employees will receive his/her regular rate of pay for the holiday.

 Where the employee works the Holiday, the employee shall be entitled to re-scheduled time, calculated at time and one-half plus one day off with pay for each holiday day worked.
 Therefore, the employee effectively receives two and one-half time the hours worked as lieu time.
 16.2 Christmas Holiday Closure

-UNB will be closed annually from December 24 to the first work day following January 1 inclusive.
-UNB pays all staff regular pay for the normal work days.
+UNB will be closed annually from December 24 to the first workday following January 1 inclusive.
+UNB pays all staff regular pay for the normal workdays.